-Ted Williams was arguably the greatest pure hitter who ever played the game of baseball.
-He’s the last person to cross the magic .400 barrier.
-That’s exceptional.
-It also means he failed to get a hit 60% of the time.
+Ted Williams (1918-2002) was arguably the greatest pure hitter who ever played the game of baseball.
+He's the last person to cross the magic .400 barrier, which is an exceptional feat.
+It means he succeeded in getting a hit 40% of the time.
+It also means he failed 60% of the time.

 How did he do it?
 And more importantly what can we learn from him that will help us make better decisions?

 I'm not a huge baseball fan.
 But Ted Williams wrote a book, calledThe Science of Hitting.

 The book contained a very interesting picture, of himself at bat with the strike zone broke into 77 individual squares.